 Check out the work of our first Innovation Grant recipient, FIT Hives, on Dr. Joyce F. Brown's blog 'On My Mind.'

 Join us at one of the Information Sessions below to learn more about the program, meet other students and brainstorm about project ideas.
-Sessions will be held at the following times and locations:
+Sessions will be held in February and March, 2018.
+Times are TBD.

 'Show Me the Money' — Introduction to Grant Writing Workshops

 FIT faculty will provide tips on the basics of grant writing.
 Attend one of these workshops to help you develop this skill for the Innovation Grant or any future grants.

 - Spring 2018 Grant Writing Workshop dates TBA

 1. Students must be enrolled full-time in a degree program for the fall 2018 and spring 2019 semesters, and must be able to complete and report out on their projects prior to the end of the academic year.

 2. Applicants must attend an Innovation Grant Info Session, which will cover the following topics:

 - Overview of the project’s purpose